timescale/docs/use-timescale/data-tiering/tiered-data-replicas-forks.md

 # How tiered data works on replicas and forks

-There is one more thing that makes Tiered Storage even more amazing: when you keep data in the low-cost object storage tier, you pay for this data only once, independently of if you have a [high-availability replica][ha-replica] or [read replicas][read-replica] running in your service.
+There is one more thing that makes Tiered Storage even more amazing: when you keep data in the low-cost object storage tier, you pay for this data only once, regardless of whether you have a [high-availability replica][ha-replica]

+or [read replicas][read-replica] running in your service.
 We call this the savings multiplication effect of Tiered Storage.

 The same applies to [forks][operations-forking], which you can use, for example, for running tests or creating dev environments.